Beliavsky/Fortran-code-on-GitHub/README.md

 [FlexiBLAS](https://github.com/mpimd-csc/flexiblas): wrapper library that enables the exchange of the BLAS (Basic Linear Algebra System) and LAPACK (Linear Algebra PACKage) implementation used in an executable without recompiling or re-linking it, by Martin Köhler and Jens Saak

+[ForBLAS](https://github.com/gha3mi/forblas): compile the BLAS and their drivers using the Fortran Package Manager, by Seyed Ali Ghasemi.
+[ForLAPACK](ForLAPACK) does so for LAPACK.
+[ForSVD](https://github.com/gha3mi/forsvd) provides functions and subroutines for calculating the singular value decomposition (SVD) of a matrix, calling LAPACK.
+[ForEig](https://github.com/gha3mi/foreig) calculates eigenvalues and eigenvectors using LAPACK or MKL.
+[ForPCA](https://github.com/gha3mi/forpca): does principal component analysis (PCA).
+[pinverse](https://github.com/gha3mi/pinverse) calculating the pseudoinverse of a matrix using singular value decomposition.

 [fortran_csr](https://github.com/cometscome/fortran_csr): library to construct and multiply a matrix in compressed sparse row (CSR) format, by Yuki Nagai

 [Fortran_Davidson](https://github.com/NLESC-JCER/Fortran_Davidson): Modern Fortran implementation of the Davidson diagonalization algorithms, from NLESC-JCER